erick-rivas/django-reference/seed/docs/010_general.md

 - To change project variables (db_credentials, email, etc) adjust `.env.docker.dev` or in case of native implementation modify `.env.dev`
     >   Tip: For common variables values that ARE NOT SECRET, it is recommended to modify .env.example for reuse values in future implementations

-- To modify environment variables of docker (e.g. IS_PROD) adjust `bin/docker/docker.env` and then execute `bin/setup`.
+- To modify environment variables of docker (e.g. IS_PROD) execute `bin/setup` with their respective parameters.
     >   In case of require native modifications, check O.S. specification (e.g. For ubuntu 18.04 modify `~/.bash_profile`)

 ### Database management